World's biggest economies ranked

-Since the end of the Cold War, the world has witnessed rapid advancements in every sector.
-It led to a free and open market system that allowed international trading, with every country's economy fighting to stay on top.
-Globally, trading has been a popular activity for centuries because it will enable interaction between the world's wealthiest and most powerful countries.
-According to the Three-Sector Model, economists have divided the economy into three sectors of activity: extraction of raw materials, manufactured goods and services, and lastly, transportation of commodities.
-These are all extremely diverse and provide each country with a different avenue of profit that they are best known for in the financial markets.
+Since the conclusion and decisive end of the Cold War, the world has witnessed rapid advancements in every sector.
+It has led to a free and open market system that allowed international trading, with every country fighting to stay on top.
+Historically, trading has been a popular activity for centuries because it enables interaction with the world's wealthiest and most powerful regions.

-The top 10 economies in the world contribute to around 66% of the world's overall economy.
-The top 20 economies contribute to around 79%, meaning that the remaining majority of world countries only equate to around 20% of the entire global economy.
-This shows the immense power of the 5 richest countries listed in this article and their influence on emerging economies and global economic decisions.
-Read on to discover some of the world's biggest economies ranked.
+The top ten economies make up and contribute to around 66% of the World's economy.
+The top 20 economies contribute to approximately 79%, meaning that the remaining majority of world countries only equate to around 20% of the entire global economy.
+That shows the immense power of the five wealthiest countries ranked here and their influence on the emerging economies and global economic decisions.

-These statistics come from the International Monetary Fund, updated as of October 2020.
+The statistics derive from the International Monetary Fund database, which has been updated as of October 2020.
 The two statistics reflect nominal GDP and GDP using PPP (purchasing power parity).
-The latter considers inflation rates of a country and relative costs of goods and services, rather than simple market exchange rates or economic analysis.
-However, the nominal GDP is more commonly used to represent the overall figure of a country's economy.
+The latter considers the inflation rates and relative costs of goods and services rather than simple market exchange rates or economic analysis.
+However, it is known that the nominal GDP is generally used to represent the overall figure of a country's economy.

 Nominal GDP: $22.66 trillion

 The United States has been undefeated in its position as the world's most robust economy since 1870's, after which its economy surpassed the United Kingdom.
 The United States dollar (USD) is one of the most powerful currencies internationally, and it is the most popular currency to trade overall.

 Nominal GDP: $16.64 trillion